marcelrojas/marcelrojas/README.md

 ## Marcel Rojas
-Marcel Rojas is a software and electronics engineer, and designer based in Lechería Venezuela.
+Marcel Rojas is a software and electronics engineer, and designer based in Lechería, Anzoátegui, Venezuela.

 ### Skills